Urinary tract infection (UTI)

 Parents often want to know what they can do to prevent UTIs.
 Not all UTIs can be prevented, but here are some suggestions that may help some children:

-- encourage your child to go to the toilet when they feel the need (children who hold on a long time before passing urine are more at risk of UTIs), and to take enough time to empty their bladder properly
+- encourage your child to go to the toilet regularly when they feel the need (children who hold on a long time are more at risk of UTIs)

-- make sure your child drinks plenty of fluids especially water with meals, and during hot weather
+- make sure your child drinks plenty of water with meals, and during hot weather

 - teach girls to wipe their bottoms from front to back rather than back to front (to reduce the spread of germs from the bowel to the opening of the urethra)

-Try to avoid anything that may cause irritation to your child's bottom, as this can encourage the bacteria to grow in the area and lead to UTIs.
-This can include the following:
+Try to avoid anything that may cause irritation to your child's bottom:

-- avoid giving your child bubble baths or letting them sit in soapy bath water, especially if they have sensitive skin
+- avoid giving your child bubble baths, especially if they have sensitive skin

 - check for threadworms, which are very common in children, and consider treating your child every 6 months